-Max Patch on the Appalachian Trail: the hike
+Max Patch: the hike

-The hike departs from the trailhead on the graveled Max Patch Road, roughly an hour and a quarter northeast of Asheville (view maps and driving directions).
-The bald, wide, rolling expanses of Max Patch Mountain rise to the east.
+The hike departs from the trailhead on a gravel forest service road, roughly an hour and a quarter northwest of Asheville (view maps and driving directions).
+The bald, wide, rolling expanses of the mountain rise to the east.
 The hike trails to the northeast, skirting the mountain and beginning a continuous, moderate climb.

 The Appalachian Trail summits Max Patch at .7 miles.
-Vast panoramas open in all directions, views stretching 360 degrees around the bald, grassy mountain.
+Vast panoramas open in all directions, with views stretching 360 degrees around the grassy mountain.
 Insects chirp loudly in the grass-filled wonderland.
 Birds chase, dive and soar in the nearly constant breezes.
 Wildflowers bask in the sunlight.

 Nearby adventures on the AT

 To the northeast, the Appalachian Trail hikes through Hot Springs, a small mountain town that’s nestled on the banks of the scenic French Broad River.
 Hike a short two-mile adventure through town and along the river’s banks, and to the summit of Lovers Leap, a rocky precipice that offers beautiful views of the French Broad and the town of Hot Springs.
 Or hike the scenic route to Max Patch, following the Appalachian Trail from Lemon Gap on a ten-mile adventure through a stream and wilflower-filled forest.

 Always leave no trace, pack out everything you pack in, and if you see trash, pick it up and pack it out.